|

 Senior Manager, Center for Effective Public Policy

-Denise Symdon is a Senior Manager at CEPP, where her primary area of expertise is assisting probation and parole agencies to incorporate system changes that are evidence-based or research-informed.
-Prior to joining CEPP, Ms. Symdon worked in the criminal justice field in Wisconsin for over 34 years, where she held a variety of positions, including Administrator at the Wisconsin Department of Corrections (WI DOC), Division of Community Corrections; Assistant Administrator at the Division of Adult Institutions; and Regional Chief at the Division of Community Corrections.
-She served on the Wisconsin Evidence-Based Decision Making (EBDM) State Team and co-chaired their Behavior Management Workgroup.
-Through her work with WI DOC, Ms. Symdon was a champion of incorporating evidence-based and research-informed practices to improve the outcomes of probation and parole supervision.
-Ms. Symdon received her BA from the University of Wisconsin-Madison with a double major in social work and behavioral science and law.
+Denise Symdon is a Senior Manager at CEPP with extensive expertise in assisting probation and parole agencies in implementing evidence-based, research-informed system changes.
+Prior to joining CEPP, Ms. Symdon worked for more than 34 years in the criminal justice field in Wisconsin.
+During her tenure, she held a variety of leadership positions, including Administrator with the Wisconsin Department of Corrections (DOC), Division of Community Corrections; Assistant Administrator with the Division of Adult Institutions; and Regional Chief within the Division of Community Corrections.
+Throughout her career with the Wisconsin DOC, she was a strong leader in implementing evidence-based, research-informed practices to improve outcomes in probation and parole supervision.
+Ms. Symdon holds a Bachelor of Arts degree from the University of Wisconsin–Madison, where she earned a double major in social work and behavioral science and law.

 |